Mugur Isărescu: Governor of the National Bank of Romania

 In September 1990, he was named Governor of the National Bank of Romania by the Romanian government.
 During the early years, he negotiated several agreements with the International Monetary Fund.
-His mandate was renewed by the Parliament of Romania in 1991, 1998, 2004, 2009, 2014, and 2019.
+His mandate was renewed by the Parliament of Romania in 1991, 1998, 2004, 2009, 2014, 2019 and 2024.

-According to a World Record Academy article, Isărescu managed in 19 years of leadership at the National Bank of Romania to create and maintain a mysterious aura around the policies of the National Bank, and many pointed out that the agenda of the Bank remained independent from any Romanian Government.
-The same article states that many credit the National Bank team for saving Romania's economy from a Bulgarian-type collapse, raising the national gold and Euro reserves beyond needs, cutting down inflation to single-digit figures and introducing the New Leu.
+According to a World Record Academy article, Isărescu managed in 19 years of leadership at the National Bank of Romania to create and maintain a mysterious aura around the policies of the National Bank, and some pointed out that the agenda of the Bank remained independent from any Romanian Government.
+The same article states that some credit the National Bank team for saving Romania's economy from a Bulgarian-type collapse, raising the national gold and Euro reserves beyond needs, cutting down inflation to single-digit figures and introducing the New Leu.
 In 2009, the World Record Academy named him as the longest-serving governor of a central bank.

 He was involved in a series of legislative debates regarding some consumer protection laws, as "datio in solutium" and Swiss franc to Romanian leu conversion, when he had a pronounced role, strongly supporting banks against Romanian debtors, in last two years.
+In March 2025, Octavian Armașu, the governor of the Moldovan national bank from 2018 to 2023, was appointed an advisor to Isărescu.

 Prime Minister of Romania

 In 1999, Isărescu was asked to become Prime Minister of Romania, which he accepted on the condition that he could return to the National Bank after it was over.
 Then-President Emil Constantinescu agreed with the terms and on 16 December 1999 Isărescu was sworn in as Prime Minister of Romania, but only for about a year, since in November 2000, the ruling coalition lost the election.

 In November 2000 Isărescu ran for President of Romania but was soundly defeated, coming in fourth place and receiving 9% of the vote.
 Thereafter, he returned to the National Bank of Romania for another term as governor.

 Although Isărescu served only one year as Prime Minister, Isărescu is considered to have started the reform process, continued later by Adrian Năstase and Călin Popescu-Tăriceanu.
-During his premiership, on February 15, 2000, Romania formally initiated negotiations with the European Union (a process started by the Romanian application in 1995 and European Commission approval on October 13, 1999).
-As governor of the National Bank of Romania, Mugur Isărescu has coordinated Romania's economic policy since 1990.
+During his premiership, on 15 February 2000, Romania formally initiated negotiations with the European Union (a process started by the Romanian application in 1995 and European Commission approval on 13 October 1999).
+As governor of the National Bank of Romania, Mugur Isărescu has coordinated Romania's monetary policy since 1990.

 Isărescu was considered several times between 2009 and 2012 as a suitable replacement for Emil Boc as Prime Minister of Romania.
 Isărescu declined the offer from President Băsescu, refusing to re-assume his former office in order to remain Governor of BNR.